This article originally appeared on BetterBraces.com.

 Just like any other sport, cheerleaders and gymnast need to take the time to practice, strength-train and stretch—this is especially important to increase flexibility.
 With so much pressure, bodyweight and demand place on the body during cheer and gymnastics, athletes need to also take part in a proper recovery program daily.

 Post-workout recovery is more than just a cool-down stretch.
 Post-workout recovery involves stretching, foam rolling, icing, and more.
 It allows your body to repair the muscles that were worked during activity so they are healthy to go the next day.

 Stretching helps increase your range of motion, which decreases the resistance on your muscles during activity, improving your flexibility.

 Electric Muscle Stimulation (EMS) Compex

 Consider a Compex device to recover faster and pain-free.
 This small EMS device is like a self-massager.
-Small electronic pulses are delivered to your nerve fibers in order to create involuntary muscle contractions—bringing fresh oxygen and nutrients to your muscles to flush toxins out within 4 to 6 minutes.
+Small electronic pulses are delivered to your nerve fibers in order to create involuntary muscle contractions—bringing fresh oxygen and nutrients to your muscles to flush toxins out within four to six minutes.
 Simply put the small self-adhesive pads (electrodes) on the muscle area you’d like to work.
-Select recovery and let Compex help you get repair your muscles.
+Select recovery and let Compex help you repair your muscles.